InSawyerSteps/Kinesis_Multitools/README.md

 ### Indexing the Project

 Several of the `/search` subtools rely on a FAISS vector index generated from your source files.
-This index is stored in a hidden folder named `.windsurf_search_index` inside the project root.
+This index is stored in a hidden folder inside the project root.
 If the index does not exist, embedding‑based modes such as `semantic`, `similarity` and `task_verification` return an error: